Selithrarion/quasar-nest_instagram-clone/README.md

 #### Feed
 - View all recent posts from friends (push / fan-out-on-write)
 - View all recent based on their naive calculated score (likes, comments, views number) after friends feed ❌
-- Use pull / fan-out-on-read feed for celebrities (100000+ subsribers) ✨
+- Use pull / fan-out-on-read feed for celebrities (100000+ subscribers) ✨
 - Feed infinite scroll with [vue-observe-visibility](https://github.com/Akryum/vue-observe-visibility)
 - Search users, search tags
 - User suggestions in sidebar who follows you (❌) / followed by who you follow (❌) or just new to instagram